kubesphere-retired/ks-website/blog/advanced-2.0/en/admin-quick-start.md

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20190716112614.png)

 1.2.
-Fill in the basic information and authority settings of the role.
+Fill in the basic information and authority settings of the role, e.g. `Name : user-manager`.

-- Name: A simple and concise name for users to browse and search, such as `user-manager`.
-- Description: A brief description of the role, such as managing accounts and roles.

 1.3.
 Check all the boxes for both **Account Management** and **Role Management**, then click **Create**.